alykoshin/gmail-send/README.md

 " to your email account linked to the one you are trying to use:
 ![sign-in-attempt-was-blocked](doc/images/sign-in-attempt-was-blocked.jpeg)

-You may go to the link 'Check activity', check information to ensure it was yours attepmt and confirm it by clicking on 'Yes, it was me' button.
+You may click 'Check activity', check information to ensure it was yours attepmt and confirm it by clicking on 'Yes, it was me' button.

 ![a-suspicious-app](doc/images/a-suspicious-app.jpeg)

-But if you are not using two-step verification even after this you still need to enable access for less-secure app (see preparation steps above).
+But if you are not using two-step verification even now you still need to enable access for less-secure app (see preparation steps above).

 ![less-secure](doc/images/less-secure-app-warning.jpeg)